isomerpages/moe-pasirrissec/_cca/Aesthetic/English Drama.md

 ### Highlights

-**2017**
-* SYF (AP) Drama: – ‘The Stranger’ - Certificate of Accomplishment
-* Bunga Sayang: A Gift of Love (School Concert at Victoria Concert Hall)

-**2018**
-* Drama Production – ‘Where’s Grandpa?’
-* A Beautiful Life: A Tapestry of Love (School Concert at Victoria Concert Hall)
-* Values-In-Action Programme – Performance at APSN Tanglin School

 **2019**
 * SYF (AP) Drama: – ‘Friendkenstein’ - Certificate of Distinction
 * Values-In-Action Programme – Performance at APSN Tanglin School